IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/02_Working_With_Combo_Editor_Provider.md

 The following proceedure guides you through the process of creating a custom provider that extends the combo editor in order to support multiple selection for a column of type string, in which the value saved in the data source will be a coma separated list of the selected items.

-1. Instantiate the igGrid and define an custom editor in the igGrid Updating’s column settings for a specific column.
+1. Instantiate the igGrid and define a custom editor in the igGrid Updating’s column settings for a specific column.

 **In JavaScript**